cfonseka/conference-notes/cshl_sys_immunol_2023/cshl_sys_immunol_2023_session_2_notes.md

 Studied longitudinally 20 female sex individuals who were undergoing F->M sex horomone treatment
 - Able to study effects of T in vivo
 - Took samples at baseline, then 3 months and 12 months post
-- All individuals showed increase of T to male ranges and decrease of E
+- All individuals showed increase of T to male ranges and no changes in estradiol

 Testosterone treatment led to increased signaling in TNFa via NFkB